 Montgomery County is now part of a spotted lanternfly quarantine zone.
-What does that mean and what must we do?
+What does that mean and what should we do?
 Learn more on this page.

 Native to China, lanternflies first appeared on the eastern U.S. coast in 2014 in Pennsylvania, and were first reported in Maryland in 2018.
-Lanternflies damage host plants in two ways:
+The insects are not venomous and do not bite humans, but can damage host plants in two ways:

 - Adults deposit eggs on a host plant and when the nymphs emerge, they insert their sucking beaks into leaves and stems and feed on the tissue, robbing the plant of valuable nutrients.